The goals of this section are to provision your app with Apple and grant OneSignal access to manage your notifications.

 If you haven't already, you should set up your OneSignal account.

-4.1 Select your app from the All Apps page in OneSignal, then go to "App Settings" and press Configure to the right of the Apple iOS Settings.
+4.1 Select your app from the All Apps page in OneSignal, then go to Settings and press the Apple iOS Settings.

 4.2 Select the .p12 you exported along with a password if you added one and press Save.